piercelab/alphafold_v2.2_customize/README.md

 This code repository offers a modified version of AlphaFold for users who wish to utilize it in their endeavors.
 The provided code is the one we utilized to generate AlphaFold predictions with adjusted parameters.

-For more detailed information, please refer to the following preprint:
+For more detailed information, please refer to the following paper:

 Yin R, Pierce BG.
-"Evaluation of AlphaFold Antibody-Antigen Modeling with Implications for Improving Predictive Accuracy". bioRxiv 2023.07.05.547832. [bioRxiv preprint](https://doi.org/10.1101/2023.07.05.547832)
+Evaluation of AlphaFold antibody-antigen modeling with implications for improving predictive accuracy.
+Protein Science.
+2024 Jan;33(1):e4865. doi:
+10.1002/pro.4865.
+PMID: 38073135; PMCID: PMC10751731.

 ## Features